lunchbag/hugo-blog/content/posts/new-beginnings.md

 If you're an subject matter expert with working experience in a vertical such as, but not limited to, marketing, finance or engineering, and you're curious about solopreneurship, one of the best ways to explore this path is by working directly with a bootstrapped founder who may be in need of your skillsets for a particular project or task.
 By working directly with the decision maker in a fast-paced environment, you'll be able to make bigger impacts in a shorter amount of time.
 Undoubtedly, these experiences will help you refine what your ideal work and lifestyle situations are.

 <span class="highlight"><b>Picnic Collective doesn't have a requirement of being a current business owner.
-If you're exceptional, we want you to join our picnic.</b></span>
+If you resonate with our mission and you're exceptional at what you do, we want you to join our picnic.</b></span>

 ## Get involved